makinacorpus/django_pyoidc/docs/tutorial.rst

     Incorrect configuration of your Identity Provider can create security issues.
 Please make sure you understand the values you input and their impact on the security level of your system.

-We provide instructions for `Keycloak <https://www.keycloak.org/>`_ (version 18 and more), a free and open source Identity Provider maintened by Red Hat.
+We provide instructions for `Keycloak <https://www.keycloak.org/>`_ (version 18 and more), a free and open source Identity Provider maintained by Red Hat.

 Keycloak
 ********